GrahamCampbell/Laravel-GitHub/README.md

 // this example is simple, and there are far more methods available
 ```

-The github manager will behave like it is a `\GitHub\Client` class.
+The github manager will behave like it is a `\Github\Client` class.
 If you want to call specific connections, you can do with the `connection` method:

 ```php
 use GrahamCampbell\GitHub\Facades\GitHub;